 It is possible that insecure Senate partisan majority slope effects within partisan control regimes systematically differ based on the type of agency and positions served by executive appointees.
-These heterogenous treatment effects are analyzed by adding a fourth equation to the structural model system that separately analyzes each of the control covariates in the outcome equation by allowing for endogenous treatment effects (see Appendix E: Heterogenous Slope Treatment Effects by Agency Type and Position).
-In 43 out of a possible 48 instances, the null of slope equality between various treatment groups cannot be rejected at conventional significance levels (see Table E1).
+These heterogenous treatment effects are analyzed by adding a fourth equation to the structural model system that separately analyzes each of the control covariates in the outcome equation by allowing for endogenous treatment effects (see Appendix E).
+In 32 out of a possible 36 (88.89%) instances, the null of slope equality between various treatment groups cannot be rejected at conventional significance levels (see Table E1).
 In four exceptional instances, the slope effect is greater for PAS executive appointees serving in executive agencies than compared to independent agencies (Uniform & Euclidean Partisan Swing Distance Models), while this slope effect is greater for individuals serving in major policy agencies relative to those in non-major policy agencies for each of the three partisan seat distance measures.
 Since heterogeneous slope effects arise only in the presence of a Senate partisan opposition majority, robust Senate minority party's ability to obtain greater ideological concessions on confirmed executive appointees is limited to those agencies that the president has the most leverage in terms of both institutional and policy control.
+Appendix F performs sensitivity analyses based on either restricting the sample of observations by omitting non-agency positions (e.g., U.S. Attorneys, Marshals) or renominated individuals for the same agency-position by the same appointing president.
+Although there are minor differences in the precision of the estimates between the reported model estimates and these alternative subsamples in a couple of instances, the empirical patterns and conclusions remain unchanged.